-Figure 34.
-Trumper Oval supports active recreation such as AFL states that the hours of use are Monday to Friday 5pm - 9.30pm.
+Trumper Oval and the tennis courts are categorised as sportsground.
+Trumper Oval supports active managed via the development application, which states that the hours of use are Monday to Friday 5pm - 9.30pm.
 The floodlights must be turned off by automatic timer at 9.30pm to mitigate amenity impacts upon the neighbourhood.